en:lang="en-US"

 The resemblance to the original actors

-Recently, algorithms morphing have become ready to create synthetic voices.
+Recently, the algorithms of morphing They have been ready to create synthetic voices.
 Just as algorithms can create new faces on a smartphone, new voices are also emerging… and this changes everything.
 An actor could give their voice to the AI and never hear it again anywhere, as it will be used to create a new synthetic voice.
 In this case, how can actors control the use of their image if we cannot recognize their voice?
 This is a different case of image use and a real challenge for legal departments.

 Taking on a greater workload: the real challenge for actors

-AI - Dubbing - Microphone - Studio
+AI - Dubbing - Microphone - Study

 Towards new horizons